atzberg/mango-selm/README.md

 __Please submit usage and citation information__

 If you use this package or related methods, please let us know by submitting information [here](https://forms.gle/CukiUvkqpszLuCgU6).
 This helps us with reporting and with further development of the package.
 Thanks.

-__Mailing List for Updates and Releases__

-Please join the mailing list for updates and releases [here](https://forms.gle/y8EMa8XHeF48btDp7).

 __Acknowledgements__
 We gratefully acknowledge support from NSF Career Grant DMS-0956210, NSF Grant DMS-1616353, DOE ASCR CM4 DE-SC0009254, and DOE Grant ASCR PHILMS DE-SC0019246.